-J As of June 30, 2021 As of December 31, 2020 Senior secured convertible debenture \$ 2,576 \$ 8,531 Unamortized original issuance discount and debt issuance costs (87) (458) Total convertible debt \$ 2,489 \$ 8,074
+As 01 September 30, 2021 As of December 31, 2020 Senior secured convertible debenture \$ - \$ 8,5 531 Unamortized original issuance discount and debt issuance costs - (2 458) Total convertible debt \$ \$ 8,0 074

-On July 30, 2020, the Company consummated the Convertible Debt Financing pursuant to which the Company issued the Debenture in the principal amount of \$8,640,000 for a purchase price of \$8,000,000, which reflects an original issue discount of approximately 8%.
-The closing of the sale of the Debenture occurred on August 3, 2020.
+On July 30, 2020, the Company consummated the Convertible Debt Financing pursuant to which the Company issued its Senior Secured Convertible Debenture in the principal amount of \$8,640,000 for a purchase price of \$8,000,000, which reflects an original issue discount of approximately 8% (the "Debenture"), issued pursuant to the Securities Purchase Agreement, dated as of July 30, 2020, with 3i, as collateral; agent (the "SPA").
+The maturity date of the Debenture was August 3, 2021, and the sale of the Debenture occurred on August 3, 2020.

 The Debenture matured on the August 3, 2021.
-The Debenture accrues interest at 7% per year and is convertible into shares of common stock at the holder's option, at a conversion price of \$9.4125 per share, subject to certain customary adjustments ("Optional Conversion").
-Should a holder elect to convert prior to maturity, the holder is entitled to a cash payment for interest that would have been earned by the holder through the original maturity of the Debenture (the "Interest Make-Whole").
+The Debenture accrued interest at 7% per year and was convertible into shares of common stock at the holder's option, at a conversion price of \$9.4125 per share, subject to certain customary adjustments ("Optional Conversion").
+If a holder elected to convert prior to maturity, the holder was entitled to a cash payment for interest that would have been earned by the holder through the original maturity of the Debenture (the "Interest Make-Whole").

-Subject to the satisfaction of certain conditions, at any time, the Company may elect to redeem all or any portion of the Debenture for an amount equal to 115% of the outstanding principal balance being redeemed plus all accrued unpaid interest on the amount being redeemed and an amount due under the Interest Make-Whole (the "Optional Redemption").
+Subject to the satisfaction of certain conditions, at any time, the Company could elect to redeem all or any portion of the Debenture for an amount equal to 115% of the outstanding principal balance being redeemed plus all accrued unpaid interest on the amount being redeemed and an amount due under the Interest Make-Whole (the "Optional Redemption").

-The Debenture also provides that in connection with future capital raising transactions (subject to certain exceptions), the Company must offer to use 20% of the funds raised to redeem amounts outstanding under the Debenture ("Mandatory Redemption").
-Any redemption in this circumstance will be at the election of the holder.
-Consistent with the Optional Conversion or Optional Redemption provisions, the Mandatory Redemption is subject to the Interest Make-Whole.
-During the three and six month periods ended June 30, 2021, the Company made payments under the Mandatory Redemption provision totaling \$6,372,575 consisting of \$5,955,678 for principal repayments and \$416,897 for accrued and make-whole interest.
+The Debenture also provided that in connection with future capital raising transactions (subject to certain exceptions), the Company must offer to use 20% of the funds raised to redeem amounts outstanding under the Debenture ("Mandatory Redemption").
+Any redemption in this circumstance was to be at the election of the holder.
+Consistent with the Optional Conversion or Optional Redemption provisions, the Mandatory Redemption was subject to the Interest Make-Whole.
+During the nine month period ended September 30, 2021, the Company made payments under the Mandatory Redemption provision totaling \$6,372,575 consisting of \$5,955,678 for principal repayments and \$416,897 for accrued and make-whole interest.
+During the three and nine month periods ended September 30, 2021, the Company recorded amortization expense of the original issue discount on the Debenture of \$86,789 and \$457,737, respectively which is reflected in interest expense on its condensed consolidated statement of operations and comprehensive loss.

-The Debenture contains customary representations and warranties and affirmative and restrictive covenants, including limitations on indebtedness, liens, dispositions of assets, organizational document amendments, change of control transactions, stock repurchases, indebtedness repayments, dividends, affiliate transactions and certain other matters.
-The Company's obligations under the Debenture can be accelerated upon the occurrence of certain customary events of default and are secured under a security agreement by a lien on substantially all of the Company's assets, subject to certain exceptions.
-In the event of default and acceleration of the Company's obligations, the Company would be required to pay the outstanding principal balance of the Debenture plus all accrued unpaid interest and amounts due under the Interest Make-Whole, subject to alternate payment in the event that the event of default prevents the holder from converting the Debenture or disposing of the shares issuable thereunder, and all other amounts due in respect of the Debenture.
+The Debenture contained customary representations and warranties and affirmative and restrictive covenants, including limitations on indebtedness, liens, dispositions of assets, organizational document amendments, change of control transactions, stock repurchases, indebtedness repayments, dividends, affiliate transactions and certain other matters.
+The Company's obligations under the Debenture could be accelerated upon the occurrence of certain customary events of default and are secured under a security agreement by a lien on substantially all of the Company's assets, subject to certain exceptions.
+In the event of default and acceleration of the Company's obligations, the Company would have been required to pay the outstanding principal balance of the Debenture plus all accrued unpaid interest and amounts due under the Interest Make-Whole, subject to alternate payment in the event that the event of default prevented the holder from converting the Debenture or disposing of the shares issuable thereunder, and all other amounts due in respect of the Debenture.